What is a Physician Liaison? Benefits of Hiring One

 • Direction on where to place their efforts

-• Available appointments or access for the referrals they generate
+• Available appointments or access to the referrals they generate

 • Support from marketing; liaisons could align efforts better if they had access to marketing as well